lucyscript/WebprojectDat310/README.md

 <br/><br/>

 ## Header
->-Logo for the website redirects to index when clicked
+>- Logo for the website redirects to index when clicked
 >- Enable or disable dark mode through the toggle slider button.
 Preference stored in local storage
 >- Search using AJAX
 >- New AD lets you create a new AD, but will redirect you to login if not logged in